 In my opinion, health and fitness has to be FOR something, even if you don’t necessarily know what that is straight away.
-That’s why I have 3 golden rules for my clients that help avoid a range of issues like the one above (blog post on that coming soon), but also why I take great care in conducting in-depth consultations with every person I coach to help us discover their underlying motivations.
+That’s why I take great care in conducting in-depth consultations with every person I coach to help us discover their underlying motivations.

 I like to use coaching as a platform to enhance people's lives.
-As an example, instead of just tweaking Susan’s diet and getting her to exercise more so she could lose weight, my approach would have been to additionally work on her mindset, attitude, posture, and gait to help her feel and behave more confidently at work.
+As an example, instead of just tweaking Susan’s diet and getting her to exercise more so she could lose weight, my approach would have been to additionally work on her mindset, attitude, posture, and gait to help her look and feel more confident at work.

 How To Enjoy A Healthy Retirement

 My lovely client John took the time to get aligned with his goal of enjoying a healthy retirement, which helped him feel motivated and put in the work.
 He saw some really exciting results… that he felt good about!